tock/tock-www/_posts/2018-01-09-ble-virtualization.md

 ---
 title: Bluetooth Low Energy Virtualization
-author: niklasad1, aalevy
-authors: niklasad1, alevy
+authors: niklasad1
 ---

-Hi,

-we recently [merged](https://github.com/helena-project/tock/pull/661) a system-call interface for Bluetooth Low Energy advertising and scanning on Nordic nRF5x chips.
+We recently [merged](https://github.com/helena-project/tock/pull/661) a system-call interface for Bluetooth Low Energy advertising and scanning on Nordic nRF5x chips.
 This is an important step towards a stable and portable API for using Bluetooth in Tock processes.
 It's significant because it addresses a tricky question: